njordhov/govalert/README.md

                    "history" : 30}}

-Note that to have multiple search patterns for the same govbody, each has to be given a name whe using setup or the ElasticSearch API.
+Note that to have multiple search patterns for the same govbody, each has to be given a name when using setup or the ElasticSearch API.

 ## Using the ElasticSearch API